I hear you: why the striking pirate garb?

-Because as a freelance travel writer for the last ten years, my favorite thing is total immersion into a travel experience before I ever sit down at my laptop
+Well, as a freelance travel writer for the last 14 years, my favorite thing is full-on immersion into a travel experience before ever sitting at my laptop.

-While most (sane) travelers hope for a blissful trip experience, I welcome the moments roiling in confusion, annoyance — and even (a little) fear.
+While most (sane) travelers hope for a blissful trip experience, I welcome the moments roiling in confusion, annoyance — and even (some) fear.

-Because it’s all fodder for a great read.
+Because every goofball moment is all fodder for a great read.

-- I need a costume for a midnight pirate party ?
-Gold hoops and a faux parrot, and I’m dressed.
+- I need the right outfit for a midnight pirate party ?
+Gold hoops and a faux shoulder parrot, and I’m good.

 - An island in Florida is home to ultralight activity?
-I donned a flight suit, and up I went.
-Don’t I look Amelia Earhart-ish?
-I’m a decent faker.
-Inside I was all, Auntie Em!
-The witch has me!
+I donned a flight suit, and up I went with a sweet pilot.
+Don’t I look game?
+(I was faking.
+Inside I was all, Get me the bleep out of here.)

 You can rely on me to write splashy, humorous pieces packed with important details – so that your readers can make the best use of their travel dollars.